RADESH626/black-noise-nextjs/memory-bank/progress.md

 -   Removed all mock data logic from Server Actions, ensuring they operate solely with the database.
 -   Resolved all identified merge conflicts in the refactored Server Action files.
 -   Maintained consistent error handling and `revalidatePath` usage across all Server Actions.
+-   Resolved the `obtenerDesignsPorUsuarioId is not a function` error by implementing the missing function in `DesignActions.js`.

 #### ✅ Mock Data System for Visual Development (Session 6 - Deactivated)
 **Date**: July 6, 2025